adam42739/smarket-sim/smarketsim/v2/USAGE.md

 smarketsim.build_parq(BASE, PARQ)
 ```

-1. "parq data" refers to features computed from raw stock price data stored in [parquet](https://en.wikipedia.org/wiki/Apache_Parquet) format for each of use later on.
+1. "parq data" refers to features computed from raw stock price data stored in [parquet](https://en.wikipedia.org/wiki/Apache_Parquet) format for ease of use later on.

 Create the simulation object.